Flanged Valves vs Screwed Valves: A Comparison

 • Versatility: Flanged valves are versatile and can be used with different pipe sizes and materials, including steel, cast iron, and PVC.
 Also, they work well with hazardous fluids.

-• Easy to remove: Flanged valves can be easily removed within the system without removing other components, which is difficult with screwed valves due to space constraints.
+• Easy to remove: Flanged valves can be easily removed within the system without removing other components, which is difficult with threaded valves due to space constraints.

 • Strength and durability: The flanged connection gives extra strength and durability to handle high pressure and temperature.